HarGabt/FrostyToolsuite/README.md

 - Mod Manager doesn't identify itself as Editor anymore
 - Fixed splash screen not showing banner art
 - Mod Manager now shows for what game version (Volume) mod was made

+## In plans / In progress

+- Battlefield 6 complete support
+- Skate.™️ support
+- Dead Space support.
+I believe modding of this game is already available, but the game just refuses to run with mods
+- Bug fixing if possible
+- Audio import in NewWaveAsset support.
+The importer 1.0.7 has is broken (but it is there, at least)

 # FrostyToolsuite
 The most advanced modding platform for games running on DICE's Frostbite game engine.